margaretmf/margaretmf.github.io/readinglist.md

 * [The Elements of Journalism: What Newspeople Should Know and the Public Should Expect](https://www.amazon.com/Elements-Journalism-Revised-Updated-3rd/dp/0804136785) by Bill Kovach & Tom Rosenthiel
 * [Eyes of the Heart: Photography as a Christian Contemplative Practice](https://www.amazon.com/Eyes-Heart-Photography-Christian-Contemplative/dp/1933495545) by Christine Valters Paintner
 * [The Tao Te Ching: Lao Tzu's Book of the Way and of Righteousness](https://www.amazon.com/Tao-Te-Ching-Lao-Tzu/dp/1537196472/ref=sr_1_5?keywords=the+tao+te+ching&qid=1582240716&s=books&sr=1-5) by Charles Johnson
+* [The Secret Lives of Colour](https://www.amazon.com/Secret-Lives-Color-Kassia-Clair/dp/0143131141) by Kassia St. Clari

 ### Books